rzuberi/cell-SCT/README.md

 Create a machine learning model that can Segment, Classify and Track (SCT) cells.

 This is a three part project, where the end goal is to have a model that can, from a series of micrographs,
-- segment out the cells,
+- segment out the cells; 'seg'
-- classify them by their cell cycle phase,
+- classify them by their cell cycle phase; 'ccc'
 - and track them over time.

 To track the daily progress of this project: [journal](journal.md)